 The pubic tubercle and the pectineal line together form a part of the linea terminalis.
 The superior ramus has a pelvic surface, an obturator surface and the obturator crest on its inferior aspect.
 The obturator surface has an obturator groove conveying the obturator nerve and vessels.
 The inferior pubic ramus joins the ischial ramus.

 Acetabulum and obturator foramen

 This is also known as the thigh bone and is the longest and the strongest bone in the human body.
 Extremely strong forces are required to cause femur fractures.
 The femur connects the hip to the knee.
-It has a body and two extremities.
-The upper extremity consists of the head, a neck, a greater and a lesser trochanter, while the lower extremity consists of the patellar surface, the medial and the lateral condyle.
+It has a diaphysis and two hypophyses.
+The superior epiphysis consists of the head, a neck, a greater and a lesser trochanter, while the inferior epiphysis consists of the patellar surface, and the medial and the lateral condyle.

 The head of the femur articulates with the innominate or hip bone at the acetabulum to form the hip joint.
 The greater and lesser trochanters are bony projections near the superior aspect of the head.
 Several hip and groin muscles like the iliopsoas, the gluteus medius and the adductor longus, are attached to the greater and lesser trochanters of the femur.

 The body of the femur is cylindrical, convex anteriorly and concave posteriorly.
 The linea aspera is a longitudinal ridge on its concave posterior aspect.

 The inferior epiphysis of the femur has the medial and lateral condyles, which articulate with the tibia to form the knee joint.
 The intercondylar fossa is a small depression between the two condyles, which provides attachment to the anterior and posterior cruciate ligaments.
 These ligaments stabilize the knee joint in the anterior-posterior axis.
 The patellar surface of the femur adjoins the patella.